 According to TVLine, the three witches will not be sisters and not all white either.
 Here are the unofficial character descriptions:

 Tina: African American.
-Whip-smart, Tina is one dissertation (and one dissertation advisor) away from a PhD.
+Whip-smart, Tina is one dissertation (and one quantitative dissertation advisor) away from a PhD.
 She can be reserved, even standoffish, in uncomfortable situations, but she picks up on

 everything and she’s definitely making quick, accurate judgments about you.